ZeynepTikir/EventTracker/README.md

 - Room Database
 - MVVM Architecture

----
+## License

-📌 This project is currently under active development.
+This project is licensed under the MIT License.